Olivier Gendebien: Post race life

 Married with three children, Gendebien's wife pressured him to get out of the dangerous sport of automobile racing where more than two dozen of his competitors had died at the wheel.
 At 38 years of age, in 1962 Olivier Gendebien retired following his fourth victory at Le Mans.
+His wife Marie-Claire was killed in a car accident in April 1965, their son Robert receiving minor injuries.
 Independently wealthy, and an avid skier, tennis player, and equestrian rider, he devoted the rest of his life to running a variety of businesses.
 In 1998 King Albert II awarded him the Belgian Order of the Crown.

-Olivier Gendebien died in 1998 at his home in Les Baux-de-Provence in southern France.
+Olivier Gendebien died in 1998 at his home in Les Baux-de-Provence in southern France and is buried in Saint-Rémy-de-Provence Cemetery.